dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 <a name="assemble"></a>
 ## Assemble - assembly of reads

-Using the cleaned reads produced by the previous step, Captus will perform de novo assembly using `MEGAHIT`.
+Using the cleaned reads produced by the previous step, `CAPTUS` will perform de novo assembly using `MEGAHIT`.
 An HTML report summarizing several assembly statistics is also produced after this step.

 To run the first module of `captus` do

+	cd /data_tmp/[username]/data/03_captus/

 	captus assemble -r 01_clean_reads --min_count 10 --min_contig_len 300 --threads 4 --concurrent 2 --disable_mapping --min_contig_depth 0

-Then you should see this
+Then you should start seing this

-	tarting Captus-assembly: ASSEMBLE (2025-02-21 11:10:03)
+	Starting Captus-assembly: ASSEMBLE (2025-02-21 11:10:03)
 	   Welcome to the de novo assembly step of Captus-assembly.
 In this step, Captus will use MEGAHIT to assemble your input reads.
 It is lso possible to subsample a number of reads using reformat.sh from BBTools prior to assembly, this is useful while performing tests or hen including samples with considerably higher sequencing depth in a dataset.